 - In your Loan Agreement you can elect to take interest payments in the form of store credit.
 You can revoke this election and switch to cash payments of interest.
 Should you move out of the area and no longer shop at the store, you could inform us that you now want cash payments of interest.

 - We will return your principal after year 10, 20% each year through year 15 of the loan period.

 10 years is a long time to wait before you start to pay my money back.
 Why so long?

-Our business plan projects that we will have to raise significant capital—up to $500,000—from other sources, like bank loans.
-These debts we will have to pay back as soon as we begin to borrow, principal plus interest.
+Our business plan (please see the Investor Packet) projects that we will have to raise significant capital—up to $500,000—from other sources, like bank loans.
+The plan projects that these debts we will have to pay back as soon as we begin to borrow, principal plus interest.
 We need our owners to wait for principal payback so we’ll maintain good cash flow in our early years of operation.
 You’ll be receiving interest payments for as long as we are putting your money to work in the store.

 How do I make a loan to the Co-op?